threefoldtech/info_grid/src/knowledge_base/about/token_overview/token_overview.md

 By farming, buying, holding, and utilizing ThreeFold Tokens, you are actively supporting the expansion of the ThreeFold Grid and its use cases — creating a more sustainable, fair, and equally accessible Internet.

-## Maximum Supply

-The maximum amount of tokens is 4 billion, but its very unlikely we ever get there because of our burning process and recent decision to stop minting TFT.
-[Read more about this here](https://forum.threefold.io/t/december-22-2023-update-from-the-team/4170).

 ## Proof-of-Capacity

 ThreeFold uses proof-of-capacity to mint tokens.
 Since the genenis pool, all tokens that are being minted are the result of farming.
+Minting will stop during 2024, to keep the total amount of TFT at 1 billion, instead of the previously planned 4 billion.
+Read more about this [here](https://forum.threefold.io/t/end-feb-2024-update-from-the-team/4233).

 > For more details, see [Proof of Capacity](../../farming/proof_of_capacity.md)